CBEP-SoCB-Details/LCWMD_Monitoring/Derived_Data/Make_Complete_Data.md

 structure.

-With a little code, we can traverse each site and assemble a megadataset.
+With a little code, we can traverse each site and assemble a mega-dataset.
 We need to use match to make sure we line things up correctly within each site, honoring all missing values, etc. We only need the first nine data columns of daily\_medians because the weather data already contains date and weather data.

-By joining the “daily\_data” site by site onto data derived from the weather data ( which includes all dates in the target period), we implicitly create a “complete” data record for each site.
-(It would probably be possible to run each step more compactly using left\_join() instead of match()).
+By joining the “daily\_data” site by site onto data derived from the weather data (which includes all dates in the target period), we implicitly create a “complete” data record for each site.
+(It would probably be possible to run each step more compactly using `left_join()` instead of `match()`).

 ``` r
 l <- list()